 House & Family History: Penrhyn began life in the 14th century as a fortified medieval manor house.
 A license to crenellate was granted between 1410 and 1431; then, 350 years later, Samuel Wyatt remodeled and rebuilt the house in the 1780s in the Gothick style.
-When the current, enormous Penrhyn Castle was built in the 19th century, the Great Hall of the earlier house was incorporated into the Drawing Room.
-This huge rebuilding was funded by the Pennant family's vast wealth, which derived from Jamaican sugar plantations and Welsh slate quarries, the latter of which were the largest in the world by the mid-19th century.
+When the current, enormous Penrhyn Castle was built in the 19th century, the great hall of the earlier house was incorporated into the drawing room.
+This huge rebuilding was funded by the Pennant family's vast wealth, which derived from slaves, Jamaican sugar plantations, and Welsh slate quarries, the latter of which were the largest in the world by the mid-19th century.
 At their peak in the 1860s the slate quarries were producing a net income of £100,000 per year (equivalent to approximately £65 million in 2016 inflation-adjusted values using the labour value commodity index), making the Pennant family enormously wealthy.
 George Hay Dawkins-Pennant, nephew of the discoverer of Palmyra, and first cousin once removed of Richard Pennant (later Lord Penrhyn, who founded the family fortunes), inherited the Penrhyn Estate in 1816 (which was when he appended the Pennant name to his surname).
 Upon inheriting this enormous income-producing property, Dawkins-Pennant hired the architect Thomas Hopper to rebuild the house, famously telling Hopper that there was no limit on cost (the house cost about £150,000, approximately £116 million in 2016 values).
 Hopper rose to the occasion and created a fantastic Norman-style castle on an immense scale.
 "Proper" Norman staircases were invented (Normans had circular staircases; thus, the architect created what he thought a Norman grand staircase should look like) and Norman-style furniture, paneling, and plasterwork designed and installed in the new house.
 The result is the largest castle in the British Isles, after Windsor Castle, stretching on for 600 feet.
-The house and 40,000 acres were given to the National Trust in 1951.
+The house, together with 40,000 acres, was given to the National Trust in 1951.

 Garden & Outbuildings: The estate contains a countryside exhibition, an industrial railway museum, a large tree and shrub collection, and a Victorian terraced walled garden.